Pleurodema borellii

 Pleurodema borellii (common name: rufous four-eyed frog) is a species of frog in the family Leptodactylidae.
 It is found in northwestern Argentina and southern Bolivia.
 The taxonomic status of this species is uncertain, and it may be a junior synonym of Pleurodema cinerea.

+Habitat

 It is abundant in Argentina, occurring in the Chaco-Yungas transition and montane grasslands on the eastern slopes of the Andes.
-Reproduction takes place in small permanent and temporary pools where pairs build floating foam nests.
 It is also found in disturbed habitats, including urban areas.
+Scientists have seen it between 400 and 3000 m above sea level.
 No major threats to this species have been identified.

+Reproduction

+The male frog sits at the edge or in the water and calls to the female frogs.
+Pairs make a floating foam nest for their eggs.